ibraheemdev/matchit/README.md

 ## Parameters

 Along with static routes, the router also supports dynamic route segments.
-These can either be named or catch-all parameters:
+These can either be named or catch-all parameters.

 ### Named Parameters

-Named parameters like `/{id}` match anything until the next `/` or the end of the path:
+Named parameters like `/{id}` match anything until the next `/` or the end of the path.

 ```rust,ignore
 let mut m = Router::new();